Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 09.08.20 UTC
+- WIB: Minggu, 8 Desember 2024 10.40.49 UTC
-- WITA: Minggu, 8 Desember 2024 10.08.20 UTC
+- WITA: Minggu, 8 Desember 2024 11.40.49 UTC
-- WIT: Minggu, 8 Desember 2024 11.08.20 UTC
+- WIT: Minggu, 8 Desember 2024 12.40.49 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature